sensedeep/dynamodb-onetable/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+NOTE: ISSUES will not receive priority that do not follow this template or cannot be easily reproduced or diagnosed.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-ISSUES will not receive priority that cannot be easily reproduced or diagnosed.

 Steps to reproduce the behavior: